Kevin P. Ryan

-Kevin P. Ryan is an American investor and entrepreneur who has founded several New York-based businesses, including Gilt Groupe, Business Insider and MongoDB.
-Ryan helped grow DoubleClick from 1996 to 2005, first as president and later as CEO.
-Ryan continues to found and invest in companies through AlleyCorp, a venture capital firm he founded with Dwight Merriman in 2008.
-He holds a B.A. from Yale University and an M.B.A. from INSEAD.
+Kevin P. Ryan is an American executive and investor.
+Ryan was an executive at DoubleClick from 1996 to 2005.
+Ryan co-founded AlleyCorp, a venture capital firm, in 2008, through which he has founded several New York–based businesses, including Gilt Groupe, Business Insider and MongoDB.

 Career

-Ryan began his career working at United Media.
-Ryan launched the Dilbert web site, based on the popular comic strip created by Scott Adams.
-Serving as senior VP of business and finance, he helped lead a restructuring effort that increased United Media's profits fivefold.
-Ryan also spent time with Euro Disney in France, and as an investment banker with Prudential Investment Corporation in the US and the UK.
+Ryan began his career working at United Media, where he launched the Dilbert website, based on the comic strip.
+Ryan worked for Euro Disney in France, and as an investment banker with Prudential in the US and the UK.

-DoubleClick

-Ryan helped build DoubleClick from 1996 to 2005, first as president and later as CEO.
-During this time, DoubleClick grew from a 20-person startup to a publicly traded company with over 1,500 employees.
-DoubleClick was sold in 2005 for $1.1 billion to Hellman and Friedman LLC, and Ryan stepped down as CEO shortly thereafter.
-DoubleClick was acquired by Google for $3.1 billion in March 2008.
+Starting in 1996, Ryan worked at DoubleClick as president and COO.
+In 2000, he became CEO.
+By 2005, DoubleClick had expanded from a 20-person startup to a publicly traded company with over 1,500 employees.
+DoubleClick was sold in 2005 for $1.1 billion to Hellman and Friedman LLC, and Ryan stepped down as CEO.